 The graffiti was brought to our attention on Thursday morning by James P. Bullock on Twitter, who had noticed people with scaffolding on the same building earlier in the day.
 It's in Banksy's trademark style, and the line drawing of the young girl is similar to the girl in his famed work, Balloon Girl.

-The people of Bristol have been crowding round Marsh Lane to get photos of the Banksy over the weekend.
+The people of Bristol have been crowding around Marsh Lane to get photos of the Banksy over the weekend.
 If you're in the area and manage to catch the piece when it is eventually uncovered (which we assume it will be), check out our street photography tips in order to get the best shot.
 And get yourself one of the best camera phones while you're at it.
+As for how to harness the energy of graffiti, see our piece on graffiti and typography.